samuelgozlan/amplitude-dev-center/docs/data/sources/databricks.md

 Amplitude creates workflows in this cluster on your behalf to start sync jobs.
 When complete, copy the **Server hostname** and **Http path** values to use in a later step.
 Find both values on the **Configuration -> JDBC/ODBC** tab.
 For more information about cluster types, see [Compute](https://docs.databricks.com/en/compute/index.html).

-Ensure that the new cluster is able to run jobs by NOT having configs below in cluster's policy.
-See details in [doc](https://docs.databricks.com/en/administration-guide/clusters/policy-definition.html#workload).
+Ensure that the new cluster can run jobs by NOT having configs below in cluster's policy.
+See details in Databricks' article [Policy definition](https://docs.databricks.com/en/administration-guide/clusters/policy-definition.html#workload).

 ```
 "workload_type.clients.jobs": {